MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 Before wI seeded the database, I needed to create the models.
 Models are the way laravel converts database data into PHP objects for use the application and vice-versa save into the database.
 Using the command: `php artisan make:model Name` where name is the name of the blank model class that is to be created for a specific table.
 By default the model will assume the name of its table is the plural of its name.
 If you have a different table name from the one that laravel uses by default, you can set `$table` to a custom name.
 I set my table name to what laravel would use to be on the safe side.
 <br>

-While migrations deal with database creation and databse constraints.
+While migrations deal with database creation and database constraints.
 Models are used to create objects and create relational queries based on the database constraints.
 <br>

 Below are the models for doctors, patients and visits.
 There are more models in my project but these three highlight the core principles of models.